PX3 Processor in Android Head unit

 Video

-The PX3 SoC design has basic video capabilities included with the design.
+The PX3 SoC design has basic video capabilities included in the design.

 Quad-Core Mali-400MP4 GPU that supports OpenGL and ES1.1/2.0